T-Troll/alienfx-tools/Doc/alienfx-gui.md

 "Check Max. boost" button will check possibility of currently selected fan to increase RPM even more, then 100% boost.
 It will switch curve window to other mode - showing currently tested boost level and resulting RPM.
 This process can take some minutes, window with final results will be shown after the process ends, and they be used lately for this fan.
 You can press "Stop check" button at any time to stop max. boost check.

-"Check Max.
-RPM" button is highly recommended to use if you don't want or can't check for Max. boost.
-It check top RPMs for 100% boost, then record result.
-This fix the situation fan percent is not correct (some BIOSes report it incorrectly).
+Press "X" button at right to reset fan boost to BIOS default values.

 There are "Fan curve" graph at the right.
 It shows currently selected fan temperature/boost curve, as well as current boost.
 You will see current fan boost at the top if it, and the active fan control curve (green line).
 The rest of the sensors controlling the same fan marked as yellow dotted lines.